Your RLS is on. We still read your data.

 Your whole stack, rendered as a tiny town

 Most tools would hand you another table of green dots.
 Ms. Vibecode has a totally high-tech graphical visualizer: hit Visualize and your project becomes a little town — one building per service, each with its own tiny worker.
 Healthy services stay busy and their workers wave; when something breaks, that worker downs tools and the lights go out.
-You'll spot what's wrong at a glance — and yes, we spent a suspicious amount of time on the trees.
+And the weather tells the story: clear skies when your stack is healthy, but the moment a critical service goes down, a storm rolls in over the town — with the culprit called out by name.
+You'll spot trouble at a glance — and yes, we spent a suspicious amount of time on the trees.

 Works with what you already use